Oliver16/capital-planning-resourcing-tool/README.md

 ## Core workflows

 ### Projects & programs
 Use the **Projects & Programs** tab to add capital projects or annual programs, edit attributes inline, and import portfolios from CSV using the bundled template.
 Delivery approaches (self-perform, hybrid, consultant) feed guidance messaging and help planners document outsourcing assumptions.
-Annual programs also capture continuous monthly project management, design, and construction hours so ongoing workloads are tied directly to staff categories.
+Annual programs capture monthly project management, design, and construction demand totals and let you assign that effort across each staff category so ongoing workloads roll directly into resource forecasts.

 ### Staff categories
 Define labor categories with phase-specific monthly capacities and hourly rates.
 Capacity edits are validated against a one-FTE (2080 hours/year ÷ 12) ceiling to keep workload assumptions realistic.